Text Scrape Processor – Converts semi-formatted text into an XML stream based on a set of content “markers”.

 Let’s create start and end markers.
 Select Hello at the text, click Mark – Create Marker Start.
 Select Regards at the text, click Mark – Create Marker End.

-Let’s look how output XML looks like.
+Let’s look at how output XML looks like.
 Click the XML Output tab.

 Then save the created configuration (File – Save Config) and close the Text scraping Configuration window.